RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Video player**

-This gives the choice between VLC or FFmpeg, which is applied to both the gamelist videos and the video screensaver.
+This gives the choice between FFmpeg and VLC, which is applied to the gamelist videos, the media viewer and the video screensaver.

 **When to save game metadata**